Dmitry-Borodkin/voidc/doc/tutorial.md

 In the Starter Language this argument can be any expression that yields a non-negative integer of "reasonable" bitwidth and value...

-The semantics of the `data_t` argument is quite tricky and requires special explanation:
+`data_t` denotes a *type*.
+But exact semantics of this parameter is quite tricky and requires special explanation:

 1. `v_alloca()` is a ***compile-time** intrinsic function*.
 So it works at the *compilation* phase.

 2. By the first argument (`data_t`) this *ct-intrinsic* should determine **type** (`v_type_ptr`).

-3. The type API functions described earlier work at the *execution* phase.
+3. The type API functions described earlier work at the *execution* phase (in some sense).

 4. So, the code like *this* just does not work: